Form an LLC in Alaska yourself with our simple step-by-step guide. It’s free and easy!

 QUICK LINKS TO BUSINESS PLANNING

-The last thing we want to touch on in this article is building a constructive and useful website for your brand.
+The last thing we want to touch on in this guide is building a constructive and useful website for your brand.
 It’s essential if you want to be taken seriously.
-One of the biggest platforms you can get started on right away is WordPress, but if you need help, get it, don’ try to wing this part and waste tons of vital resources.
-For hosting, we recommend Bluehost because they’re reliable, offer 1-click automatic WordPress installation, and they have delightfully helpful customer support.
+A couple of the biggest platforms you can get started on right away are Wix and Weebly.
+We’ve tried out both and highly recommend checking them out.

 Note that this article on how to form an LLC in Alaska isn’t a legal document or legal advice.
 It’s for informational purposes and the information above is subject to change.
 For specific legal questions regarding how to form an LLC in Alaska or business in general, please consult with a lawyer or other accredited professional.